leok7v/leok7v.github.io/page1.md

 [Objective](#page2) | [Resume] (#page3) | [Contact](mailto:leo.kuznetsov@gmail.com) | *"Knowledge is a process of piling up facts; wisdom lies in their simplification.”*

+I hate writing resume and love writing code (and even debugging it).
+I have been writing code for 40+ years.
+So I made a treaty with myself and allowed myself to put together simple JavaScript client only `.md` to `.html` generating code that allows me to write the rest of resume in markdown and `vi`.

 <img align="right" width="128" height="43" src="open-for-business.png">

+Notable employment history:
+---

+ * Dolby Labs (mobile jpeg HDR)
+ * AT&T (Yellow Pages - YP Android - first ever AT&T app on Android)
+ * Google (Desktop Search - didn't like it, quit)
+ * WindRiver Systems (VxWorks, IDE, debugger)

+Education:
+---
+ * MS Math and Computer science from Novosibirsk University (USSR 1980-85)